Makes about 12 cups

 3 fresh bay leaves

 2 slices stale bread, torn

 10 garlic cloves, peeled

 2 tablespoons kosher salt, plus more to taste

 3 tablespoons granulated sugar

-1. Stem the chiles and shake seeds into a small bowl.
+- Stem the chilies and shake seeds into a small bowl.
 Tear the chiles into large pieces and set aside.

-3. Heat oil in a medium saucepan until a deep-fry thermometer reaches 350°F. Working in batches, fry the chiles until slightly darkened, 1 to 2 minutes per batch.
-Transfer the chiles to a paper towel-lined plate.
+- Heat oil in a medium saucepan until a deep-fry thermometer reaches 350°F. Working in batches, fry the chilies until slightly darkened, 1 to 2 minutes per batch.
+Transfer the chilies to a paper towel-lined plate.

 Get recipes like this and more in the Munchies Recipes newsletter.
 Sign up here .